SaadLaggoun/Sliding-Tiles-Puzzle/README.md

 ---

-### ⚙️ Stage 1: Performance Boost – One-Dimensional array
+### 🎨 Stage 1: Interface Rises

-After the basics worked, I got an itching feeling to do the next step of optimization.
+After the basics worked, I got an itching feeling to built an interface upon it and wanted.

+-  After working with the 2D Array it was clear during the UI build that it should not be this way.
+It was clear to use it in the console, But there is no need for it now.
 -  The 2D matrix was replaced with a **1D array** to simplify index calculations and **boost performance**.
 -  Logic for identifying neighbor positions, blank tiles, and legal moves was reworked with clean arithmetic.
 -  The underlying game engine became leaner, faster, and ready for a UI.

----

-### 🎨 Stage 2: Interface Rises

-Time to say goodbye to the console!

 -  A **graphical interface** was introduced using HTML and CSS.
 -  The board now rendered dynamically in the DOM, with tiles that moved visually when using the arrow keys or hand gestures for touch devies.
 -  This was the first time the game truly felt interactive.
 No more `console.log`, just clean tiles gliding around.